Close Menu

 Toggle

-• How Pretend Play Helps Learning
+• How Pretend Play Helps Learning in Ways School Often Cannot

 • When Nature Joined the Lesson

-• What Parents Can Learn
+• What Parents Can Take From This

-• A Lesson for Parents and Teachers
+• A Note for Parents and Teachers Alike

-I figured the TV was on.
-But when I walked to the front of the house, I found something I wasn’t expecting at all.
+When I walked to the front of the house, I found something I was not expecting at all.

 The neighborhood kids had turned my driveway into a school.

-No cartoons.
-No video games.
 Just kids playing school, completely by choice, and clearly loving every second of it.

-My neighbor’s daughter took charge as the teacher.
-My 8-year-old became her star student.
+My neighbor’s daughter had taken charge as the teacher.

 Three children sitting on a red woven mat in a driveway, playing school with a white board that has Khmer script written on it.